racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/Modeling.md

 [[information]]
 **Information**

-When you want to make the new model available in the Q-Shell, you have to (re-)install you PyApp.
+When you want to make the new model available in the Q-Shell, you have to install you PyApp again, using `p.application.install('yourPyApp')`.
 [[/information]]

 ##What's Next?